Violent City: Plot

+Cast

+Sports racers Stirling Moss, Denny Hulme, and Jo Siffert make uncredited cameo appearances during the motor race sequence.

 Production

 Writing

 Director Sergio Sollima was initially unenthusiastic about the treatment he was given for Violent City, stating that "the story was rather bad and rhetorical: a love story, a hitman who falls in love, nothing extraordinary.
 But we had the chance to shoot in the U.S., and I would do whatever it took to do that."
-He then rewrote the screenplay with filmmaker Lina Wertmüller, incorporating a non-linear flashback structure that was not present in the original draft.
+He rewrote the screenplay with filmmaker Lina Wertmüller, incorporating a non-linear flashback structure that was not present in the original draft.

 Casting

 After Jon Voight and Sharon Tate were initially considered for the leading roles of Jeff and Vanessa, Sollima and producer Arrigo Colombo settled on Tony Musante and Florinda Bolkan.
 Eventually, Charles Bronson was sent the script for the role of Jeff; he accepted on the condition that his wife Jill Ireland be cast as Vanessa.

 Although he enjoyed working with them, Sollima admitted to finding Bronson and Ireland to be a "curious" couple and noted the differences in their backgrounds and personalities, especially Bronson's uncommunicativeness.
 He also enjoyed working with Telly Savalas as he believed that other directors had failed to utilize the actor's penchant for humor, but was surprised that Savalas and Bronson shared little off-screen rapport.